jotaelesalinas/laravel-adminless-ldap-auth/README.md

 LDAP_CONNECTION=default             # which configuration to use from config/ldap.php
 ```

-These are just a few options, the most common ones and the ones needed to make this example work.
+These are just a few options, the ones needed to make this example work.
 There are many more in `config/ldap.php`.

 **For ActiveDirectory users**